 Helpful presents for cancer patients

-When stuck at the hospital for hours, your friend may want to write letters or catch up with a loved one, friends and family members.
+When stuck at the hospital for hours, a cancer patient may want to write letters or catch up with a loved one, friends and family members.
 A set of nice stationery could be useful and brighten their mood.

-These always come in handy, so your friend can have a charger at home and for travel, making it easier to keep their devices charged.
+These always come in handy, so your friend could have a charger at home, when undergoing treatment and for travel, making it easier to keep their devices charged.

 If your friend is spending a lot of time in bed reading or scrolling through their laptop or phone, they could develop eyestrain.
 A pair of blue-light glasses or new reading glasses is a thoughtful gift that may help.